zimmermanw84/node-Oauth/README.md

 - Test several different Oauth APIs using Node.js server

-- MySQL DB for storing user tokens and other DATA
+- MongoDB for storing user tokens and other DATA